Skip to content Skip to Navigation

 The Mutual Recognition Agreement (MRA) between Canada and the United States took effect on January 1, 2014, updating the long-standing relationship related to reciprocal licensure between the two countries.
 The MRA provides for the reciprocal registration of architects who are practising in a jurisdiction that is signatory to the agreement.
 All Canadian jurisdictions, and a majority of those in the United States are signatories—please use the link above to determine participatory states.

-Tri-national Agreement between Canada, United States, and Mexico
+Tri-national Mutual Recognition Agreement between Canada, Mexico, and the United States

 Mutual Recognition Agreement Between Canada, Australia and New Zealand